Atelier User Guide

 LLM Profiles & Roles

-Atelier drives every AI surface — app generation, planning, code review, Nova, the supervisor — through the same profile-based LLM system.
+Atelier drives every AI surface — Nova, the supervisor, code review, the build summary — through the same profile-based LLM system.
 You save one or more named profiles (each a provider + model + credentials), then assign a profile to each role.
 Roles without an explicit assignment fall back to the legacy flat llm.* settings, then to the startup env-var configuration — not to any named profile.

 Note: Older versions of Atelier used a single flat LLM configuration.
-That flat form still works for backward compatibility, and on first startup Atelier migrates it into a named
+That flat form still works for backward compatibility, and on first startup Atelier migrates it into the named

 Profile fields